 Halloween Snack #4: Ghost English Muffin Pizza

-Top a toasted English Muffin with pizza sauce or pesto and top with a ghost cut out from a slice of cheese.
-You can serve it as is, or melt the cheese quickly in the oven or microwave.
+Top a toasted English Muffin with pizza sauce or pesto, and top with a ghost cut out from a slice of cheese.
+(Literally just use a knife to make a rough ghost shape from a piece of sliced cheese!)
+Poke two eyes and serve it as is, or melt the cheese quickly in the oven or microwave.